Mindfulness-Based Psychotherapy in Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York

 What is mindfulness-based therapy?
 Mindfulness-based therapy involves cultivating: (1) awareness and (2) acceptance.
 Mindfulness is about being fully aware of what is going on in the present moment - our thoughts, emotions, experiences.
 Mindfulness is also about being aware in a certain way – with acceptance.
 That is, we pay attention to our experiences with a sense of curiosity and openness.

 How does mindfulness-based therapy look like?
-I will help you cultivate mindfulness through various mindfulness practices.
+We will help you cultivate mindfulness through various mindfulness practices.
 We can work together to help you notice your thoughts, pay attention to the ways in which you embody emotions.
-For many people, I start by first simply paying attention to your breath.
+For many people, we start by first simply paying attention to your breath.
 We will often practice a mindfulness meditation together in session and then discuss what came up for you.
-I will often give you meditations to practice "at home".
-I also conduct structured mindfulness-based therapy, such as Mindfulness-based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT).
+We will often give you meditations to practice "at home".
+We also conduct structured mindfulness-based therapy, such as Mindfulness-based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT).

 What is the research behind mindfulness-based therapy?
 Research has shown that mindfulness-based therapies are effective for reducing stress/anxiety, improving sleep, reducing insomnia, preventing depression relapse, anxiety, alcohol abuse, eating disorders, ADHD, chronic pain, overall health (e.g., reducing blood pressure), and improving relationships.